Higher-order structure of Hamiltonian truncation effective theory: Hamiltonian Truncation Effective Theory for the lambda phi4 theory in two dimensions

 with \([a_k^\pdagg,a^\dagger_{k'}]=\delta_{kk'}\).
 It is convenient to introduce positive and negative frequency components, corresponding to annihilation and creation operators:

 The eigenstates of \(H_0\) are Fock states, labeled by occupation numbers \(n_k\in\mathbb{N}_0\),

 Having established the truncated basis and the operator setup, we now turn to the explicit determination of the HTET matching corrections in the \(2d\) \(\lambda\phi^{4}\) theory.
 In the local approximation, the matching corrections can then be represented as a finite set of local operators (counterterms) acting within \(\mathcal{H}_{\mathrm{tru}}\), with coefficients that depend on \(E_{\max}\) but not on the external energies.
 Beyond this leading order, the matching acquires a residual dependence on \(\mathcal{E}_{i,f}\), and the corrections can no longer be represented purely in terms of local operators.
+In this context, non-locality implies that the effective interaction becomes sensitive to the energies of the external states and therefore to the presence of spectator particles that may not be spatially localized with the interacting system~\cite{Cohen2022}.
 These genuinely non-local contributions are, however, parametrically suppressed by additional powers of \(1/E_{\max}\).